taramk/progrium.github.com-source/_posts/2013-06-19-dokku-the-smallest-paas-implementation-youve-ever-seen.md

 For now, here's a screencast that shows how to set up Dokku, along with a quick walk-through of the code.

-<iframe src="http://player.vimeo.com/video/68631325" width="700" height="394" frameborder="0" webkitAllowFullScreen="webkitAllowFullScreen" mozallowfullscreen="mozallowfullscreen" allowFullScreen="allowFullScreen">No iFrames?</iframe>
+<div class="video-wrapper"><iframe src="http://player.vimeo.com/video/68631325" width="700" height="394" frameborder="0" webkitAllowFullScreen="webkitAllowFullScreen" mozallowfullscreen="mozallowfullscreen" allowFullScreen="allowFullScreen">No iFrames?</iframe></div>